MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-disabled-service.md

 # Code 32 - CM_PROB_DISABLED_SERVICE

-This function is reserved for system use.

-The driver has been disabled.
+This Device Manager error message indicates that the driver has been disabled.

 ## Error Code